Leading a workshop or running remote classrooms are easy with Wonder. Both environments rely on two fundamentals:

 Student Lounge: Where students can congregate and chit chat.

-Breakout groups: Reserved for groups to have discussions as part of the session.wn discussions.
+Breakout groups: Reserved for groups to have discussions as part of the session.

 Step 2: Addressing participants

-Up to 6 people can broadcast at once!
-You can use this feature to allow your students to share their project with the class or have a workshop participant share their results.
+Protip: Up to 6 people can broadcast at once!
+You can use this feature to allow guests to share their projects or results.
+Just share the host password.

 Step 3: Repeat!